tareqmahmudir62/tareqmahmudir62/README.md

 <b> 👋 Hi there, </b>

-🧍I’m Tareq Mahmud.
-I'm from Bangladesh but currently living in Germany.
+🧍I’m Tareq Mahmud,currently living in Germany.

 🎯 I am a trained Policy and Data Analyst.